Ada-Developers-Academy/ada-precourse-v2/intro-to-python/variables-and-io.md

 ## Input/Output (IO)

 Input and output (collectively called "I/O" or "IO" for short) are how we get data _in_ to and _out_ of our programs.
-You've already used one IO function in your coding challenge: `print`.
+You've likely seen and used one IO function in your coding journey: `print`.
 The `print` function _outputs_ what we give it to the terminal, so the user can see it.

 While there are other types of output (eg. writing to files and sending things over the internet) `print` will do just fine for our purposes right now.

 As for getting data _in_, we will use another function to get input from the user and the terminal.
-This function has the helpfully obvious name `input`.
+This function has the helpfully clear name `input`.
 When we call `input`, it prints a prompt in the terminal to the user to ask for their input.

 ### The `input` Function